nonstopio/django_rest_ms/README.md

 - *Get team details*
   - API: http://127.0.0.1:7001//get_team_details/2
   - This api fetches the details about the team and list of players in that team.
-But, players' data reside in Player MS. So api for list of players is called `<player ms url>/get_team_players/<team id>/`
+But, players' data reside in Player MS. So api for list of players is called `http://127.0.0.1:7002/get_team_players/1/`

 - *Get all players*
   - API: http://127.0.0.1:7002/get_players/
   - This api fetched the list of all the players in the WorldCup.
-But, every player is assigned a team and the team's data resides in Team MS. So, we call the Team MS api from Player MS: `<team ms url>/get_player_team/`
+But, every player is assigned a team and the team's data resides in Team MS. So, we call the Team MS api from Player MS: `http://127.0.0.1:7001/get_player_team/`

 - *Get all match*
   - API: http://127.0.0.1:7003/get_all_match/
   - This api fetches list of all the matches in the WorldCup.
-But, every match has two teams which again reside in Team Ms. So we call have called Team MS api from Match MS: `<team ms url>/get_match_team/`
+But, every match has two teams which again reside in Team Ms. So we call have called Team MS api from Match MS: `http://127.0.0.1:7001/get_match_team/`